-It’s not uncommon for business owners to have projects for which they simply don’t have the bandwidth or expertise to handle themselves.
+Sometimes business owners have projects that they don’t have the bandwidth or expertise to handle themselves.
 This could be a product roll-out, marketing campaign, or integration of new technology.
 Given the limited scope and length of these projects, it may not make sense to hire new full-time employees.

 But paying an independent contractor is not the same as paying a regular employee.
 Unlike employees, independent contractors are self-employed, set their pay rates, and can negotiate payment options and schedules.
 The tax implications of independent contractors differ from employees as well.